kaiwalyakoparkar/Data-Structures-And-Algorithm-Interview-Kit/ProblemSets/Matrix/SpiralTraversalOfMatrix/Question and Logic.md

 # Spiral Traversal Of Matrix

-Given a matrix of size **R x C**.
+Given aÂ matrixÂ of size **R x C**.
 Traverse the matrix in spiral form.

 ### Example :